DendrouLab/panpipes/docs/workflows/qc.md

 7. Use outputs to decide filtering thresholds.
     -   **Note that the actual filtering occurs in the first step of Preprocess pipeline**
-    -   TODO: create doc to explain the pipeline outputs

 The h5mu file outputted from `ingest` contains concatenated raw counts from all samples in the submission file, plus qc metrics are computed,